paradisec-archive/PARADISEC_workflows/10_improving_communication_access.md

 * Pre-recorded videos presented at a conference can be captioned prior to sending to conference organisers.
 Making a captioned version available would greatly improve access to your content.
 2. **Live captioning and/or interpreting:** When deaf or hard of hearing colleagues want to access and participate in live lectures, meetings, seminars, or workshops, you should make sure they have access to one or both of the following *(these services may be provided by the participant’s home institution, but this should not be assumed, as affiliation does not guarantee access)*:
 * **Live captions or transcriptions (onsite or remote):** Captions or transcriptions created by a human which can be done onsite or remotely.
 One method is referred to as *STTR (Speech-to-Text Relay)* in Australia and the UK.
 Another method is *CART (Communication Access Real-Time Translation)* in the USA.
 Both terms refer to the same output.
 The methods used to achieve either may be different, e.g., stenograph versus respeaking, which can affect the quality of captions produced.
 The output may be presented as captions or a transcription projected onto a screen, and/or sent directly to the laptop of the participant.
 However, it is important to realise that deaf and hard of hearing participants are often excluded from participating in discussions or question/answer sessions when using captions.
 This is because there is a delay between what is spoken and what is captioned, and/or when there is no option for deaf and hard of hearing participants to respond via typing text, and/or when they prefer to sign rather than type text.
 Moderators need to be aware there will be a delay, and check if anyone relying on captions needs clarification or wants to contribute.
 * **Sign language interpreters:** Qualified sign language interpreters can be booked to provide access for signing deaf people who use interpreters.
 A major benefit is that interpreters facilitate two-way interaction in real time, enabling everyone to access each other.
 Captions will only work one-way between people with sensorial asymmetries, e.g., between people who do not sign and deaf people who do not speak.
 Sign language interpreting is a very personal process and quality can vary widely.
-It is a good idea to liaise directly with the deaf person to find outwhat language, service and interpreters they prefer to use.
-See [below](https://paradisec-archive.github.io/PARADISEC_workflows/10_improving_communication_access.html#providing-interpreters-who-can-work-between-signed-and-spoken-languages) for more information on booking and working with sign language interpreters.
+It is a good idea to liaise directly with the deaf person to find outwhat language, service and interpreters they prefer to use, [see below](#providing-interpreters-who-can-work-between-signed-and-spoken-languages) for more information on booking and working with sign language interpreters.

 #### How to caption pre-recorded content